Kaixvny/Speedrun.com-Application/README.md

 4. Click the "Add" option on the pop up

-5. Click on the app in chrome://apps/ (it should automatically redirect you) or search "speedrun" on your device's search app menu.
+5. Click on the app in chrome://apps/ (it should automatically redirect you) or search "speedrun.com" on your device's search app menu.

 ###### Note